Full management of the development cycle

 - A long-term bank loan to represents 70% to 80% of all financing.
 Internationally, CVE interacts with local and European banks.

 - • Mezzanine financing that accounts for 20% to 30% of the investment.
 The Group has long worked with private investors.
 Since late 2016, CVE has been moving more and more towards institutional investors.
 This was made necessary by the rise in investment volumes and international deployment since 2016.

 A-to-Z project management

-Through its proficiency in all steps of the construction process and its careful selection of subcontractors, Cap Vert Energie ensures that its facilities achieve technical and financial performance for as long as they last.
+Through its proficiency in all steps of the construction process and its careful selection of subcontractors, CVE ensures that its facilities achieve technical and financial performance for as long as they last.